alexpvpmindustry/alexwebpublic/Doge Multiverse whitepaper.md

 A microtransaction is a business model where users can purchase virtual items for small amounts of money.
 Microtransactions often appear in free-to-play games, meaning there is no cost to download the game, just a cost to buy the online virtual products.
 The video game industry is in a perpetual state of change, and microtransactions have had the most significant impact.
 Game developers have learned to take advantage of this new revenue source.
 It is estimated that only 5 to 20% of game communities take part in microtransactions, and the amounts they spend vary.
 However, this is still a significant amount, as the revenue generated is enormous for free-to-play games.
 Executives at these companies aim to monetize the player base that is not partaking in the microtransaction community for driving further growth.

-### Companies that leveraged on microtransactions.
+### Companies that leveraged on Microtransactions.

 The video game industry reached a record of $36 billion in revenue for 2017, according to data from the Entertainment Software Association (ESA) and the NPD Group.